Trust Region Continual Learning as an Implicit Meta-Learner: Experimental Evaluations

-The contrast is most pronounced on CW10.
-In \cref{fig:cw10-task1}, finetuning collapses to near-zero task~1 success on later tasks, and EWC provides little improvement, consistent with high interference where local regularization alone cannot maintain competence.
+The contrast is even clearer on CW10.
+In \Cref{fig:cw10-task1}, finetuning collapses to near-zero Task~1 success on later tasks, and EWC provides little improvement, consistent with stronger task heterogeneity where local regularization alone cannot maintain competence.
 We do observe occasional transfer in finetuning (e.g., a transient improvement around task~6), suggesting some shared sub-skills, but this effect is sporadic and does not prevent eventual collapse.
-In comparison, FTML and VR-MCL retain good task~1 performance on CW10 but recover more slowly than Trust Region after each transition, indicating that an explicit ``fast-adaptation'' objective does not automatically translate to fast \emph{re-convergence} under long-horizon continual updates when replay and initialization drift accumulate.
+In comparison, FTML and VR-MCL retain good Task~1 performance on CW10 but recover more slowly than Trust Region after each transition, indicating that an explicit ``fast-adaptation'' objective does not automatically translate to fast \emph{re-convergence} under long-horizon continual updates when replay and initialization drift accumulate.